MrKWatkins/ZXSpectrumNextTests/Tests/base/NextReg_defaults/ReadMe.txt

 List on unobservable side-effect of "write" tests into NextRegs:
 ================================================================

-! this info is now outdated and requires refresh ! (code changes for core 3.1.5)

 $02: zero is written into it, it shouldn't do anything.
 From the docs it is not clear, when reading value should modify, whether the on-reset flags are one-time-read flags, or whole-session flags (allowing for multiple re-reads).

 $05: value read is written back (to not affect user's configuration)

-$06: %0000_0010: Turbo, divMMC paging, lightpen, Audio chip mode, ... all disabled
+$06: %0000_0011: Turbo, divMMC paging, lightpen, Audio chip mode, ... all disabled

 $08: %0111_0100: disable RAM contention, ACB stereo, internal speaker, Timex modes

-$09: %0000_1000: disable Kempston port $DF, scanlines off, AY mono off, sprite-index $34 decoupled.
+$09: %0001_1000: Reset divmmc mapram, scanlines off, AY mono off, sprite-index lockstep.

+$0A: %0000_0111: reverse mouse buttons and set high DPI

 $12, $13: Layer2 beginning set to 9, shadow Layer2 set to 10